 What Causes Clematis Wilt

-Clematis wilt is spread by spores that likely remained in the area on the debris of last year's vines or possibly were carried by the wind from another nearby clematis plant.
+Clematis wilt is spread by spores that likely remained on the debris of last year's vines or possibly were carried by the wind from another nearby clematis plant.
 Like most fungal diseases, it is more prevalent during damp or humid weather.
 When clematis vines are thick and tangled and remain wet well into the day they are at increased risk for the disease.

 On older clematis plants, the woody portion near the ground is often the first area affected.
 This may also be the area where the spores over-wintered.